ptomulik/testmd/README.md

 It works well with older versions but it's not ready for the apache 2.4 yet.
 Your **apt** repositories provide versions `2.2.22-13` and `2.4.6-3` for installation.
 By default, the latest version (`2.4.6-3`) gets installed.
-To install version < 2.4 of a package we may use version expression feature of the `packagex` defined type:
+To install version < 2.4 of the package we may use version expression feature of the `packagex` defined type:

     packagex {'apache2':
       ensure     => '< 2.4.0',